dafny-lang/dafny/Source/DafnyTestGeneration/README.md

 ## How to Generate Tests?

 - Test generation currently works with all basic types, user-defined classes, sequences, sets, and maps.
 Not counting several edge cases, it also works with datatypes.
-It does not currently work on arrays, and multisets.
+It does not currently work on arrays or multisets.
 It is also not possible to generate tests for constructors.
 Please avoid top-level methods and wrap them inside classes or modules.
 - To generate block- or path-coverage tests use the `/generateTestMode:Block` or `/generateTestMode:Path` arguments respectively.
 Test generation relies on Dafny to generate Boogie implementations and Dafny does not generate a Boogie implementation when there are no proof obligations, so no tests will be generated in the latter scenario (so you might want to use /definiteAssignment:3).
 - If you wish to test a particular method rather than all the methods in a file, you can specify such a method with the `/generateTestTargetMethod` command line argument and providing the fully qualified method name.
 - If you are using `/generateTestTargetMethod` and would like to inline methods that are called from the method of interest, you can do so by setting `/generateTestInlineDepth` to something larger than zero (zero is the default).
 The `/verifyAllModules` argument might also be relevant if the methods to be inlined are defined in included files.